indigo-dc/indigo-datacloud-releases/indigo2/fifth_update_of_indigo-2.md

 https://github.com/indigo-iam/iam/releases/tag/v1.1.0

 #### List of RfCs

-2

-* More information about bug fixes and other developments can be found on our [HitHub IAM issue tracker](https://github.com/indigo-iam/iam/releases/tag/v1..0)
+* More information about bug fixes and other developments can be found on our [GitHub IAM issue tracker](https://github.com/indigo-iam/iam/releases/tag/v1.1.0)

 #### Installation & Configuration
 * IAM Login Service can be deployed in two different ways: